sirredbeard/shell-command-ranking/README.md

 a [dataset](https://github.com/sirredbeard/shell-command-ranking/blob/main/command_ranking.txt) of the occurrence shell commands used on popular github projects
 includes:
 * projects labeled as "shell" programming language
-* projects tagged with the bash, zsh, fish, tcsh, and ksh topics
+* projects tagged with the bash, zsh, fish, tcsh, ksh and additional relevant topics

 ## ranking.sh - script to collect data